University of Texas, MD Anderson Cancer Center, Houston

 From its earliest days with just 46 leased hospital beds and an old army barracks, the MD Anderson Cancer Center has grown into one of the most respected health care facilities in the world.
 It has experienced controversy, though, including in 2005 when the center leased its name rights to allow private investors to promote proton therapy, a novel cancer treatment.

-MD Anderson treats a range of patients with different types of cancer, including mesothelioma.
-The Thoracic Center is the division that works with mesothelioma patients, as well as those with lung cancer and other cancers of the chest cavity and airways.
+MD Anderson treats patients with different types of cancer, including mesothelioma.
+The Thoracic Center works with mesothelioma patients, as well as those with lung cancer and other cancers of the chest cavity and airways.
 The approach to treatment in the Thoracic Center is multidisciplinary.
 It is staffed by exerts in mesothelioma, but patients also benefit from the collaboration between these specialists and others.

-Patients who turn to MD Anderson for mesothelioma care can benefit from a variety of treatments and a multimodal approach to care.
-This is the idea that no one treatment will manage or cure this cancer, but that patients need a range of treatment strategies for maximum benefits.
+Patients who turn to MD Anderson for mesothelioma care benefit from a variety of treatments and a multimodal approach.
+No one treatment will manage or cure this cancer, so patients need a range of treatment strategies for maximum benefits.
 Some examples of the treatments mesothelioma patients may receive at MD Anderson include minimally invasive and robotic surgery, chemotherapy, radiation therapy, extrapleural pneumonectomy, and pleurectomy/decortication.

-Proton therapy is also available at MD Anderson, which is a newer treatment that researchers here and in other locations have been developing to better target tumors.
-It involves using a beam of radiation, but with a different type of energy from traditional radiation therapy.
-The protons in the beam deliver radiation to the tumor, avoiding causing damage to the healthy tissue around it.
+Proton therapy is also available at MD Anderson.
+It is a newer treatment that researchers here and elsewhere have developed to better target tumors.
+A beam of radiation is used, but with a different type of energy from traditional radiation therapy.
+The protons in the beam deliver radiation to the tumor, avoiding damage to healthy tissue around it.

 Research at MD Anderson

 Research is one of the main reasons that MD Anderson exists as a comprehensive cancer center.
-It receives NCI funding to conduct cutting edge research studies and clinical trials to advance knowledge of all types of cancers and to find better treatments, even cures.
+NCI funding supports cutting-edge research and clinical trials to advance knowledge of all types of cancers and to find better treatments, even cures.
 The center’s Moon Shots Program is designed to quickly accelerate cures for cancer through research and multidisciplinary teams.

 The center’s research includes mesothelioma studies and clinical trials, including the study of novel chemotherapy drugs, new surgical procedures, multimodal treatment strategies, and innovative new treatments like proton therapy.
 MD Anderson is also working on targeted therapies, drugs that specifically target the cancer cells and tumors of each individual person, based on genetics and other factors.